Getting Your German Shepherd Puppy

 Yes, we do get a commission when you order items through us, AND we donate 10% of all proceeds to No-Kill German Shepherd Shelters across the country.
 See our Recommended Products Page for details on these shelters, and THANK YOU!!!

 Feeding your German Shepherd Puppy

 VERY IMPORTANT…Do NOT overfeed your puppy.
 You want your puppy to eat slooow and grow slooow.
 We have found a genius food bowl for your baby on Amazon that FORCES them to eat slow while in the crate.
 The Amazon FREE shipping link for this is Slow Feeder Dog Bowl Fun Feeder.
 Since this bowl makes the puppy eat slowly, they are not able to take big gulps of food.
-I suggest feeding a measured amount 2 to 3 times a day with uneaten food removed within 10 minutes or so after serving.
+I suggest feeding a plentiful amount 4 times a day for the 1st 2 to 3 weeks (from age 8 weeks to 10 or 11 weeks old) with uneaten food removed within 10 minutes or so after serving.
 Do not leave the bowl in the crate after feeding so they don’t convert it into a “toy”.